surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ### Modulation source buttons

-The modulation source buttons have a few additional feats not shown in the introductory modulation chapter. ([Modulation routing](#0.0.Modulation%20routing|outline))
+The modulation source buttons have a few additional features not shown in the introductory modulation chapter. ([Modulation routing](#0.0.Modulation%20routing|outline))